absmach/supermq/docker/addons/vault/README.md

 token_meta_role_name    magistrala_clients_certs_issuer
 ```

 By default, the `vault_create_approle.sh` script tries to enable the AppRole authentication method.
-Certs service uses the approle credentials to issue and revoke things certificate from vault intermedate CA. If AppRole is already enabled, you can skip this step by passing the `--skip-enable-approle` argument:
+Certs service uses the approle credentials to issue and revoke clients certificate from vault intermedate CA. If AppRole is already enabled, you can skip this step by passing the `--skip-enable-approle` argument:

 ```sh
 ./vault_create_approle.sh --skip-enable-approle